rails/rails/guides/source/configuring.md

   the relation's cache key into the cache version to support recycling cache key.
   Defaults to `false`.

+* `config.active_record.destroy_later_job` allows specifying the job that will be used to destroy the record in background.
+It defaults to `ActiveRecord::DestroyJob`.

+* `config.active_record.destroy_association_later_job` allows specifying the job that will be used to destroy the associated records in background.
+It defaults to `ActiveRecord::DestroyAssociationLaterJob`.

 * `config.active_record.queues.destroy` allows specifying the Active Job queue to use for destroy jobs.
 It defaults to `:active_record_destroy`.

 The MySQL adapter adds one additional configuration option: